March 16-17 2022 | The Houston Club

 Get a glimpse behind the scenes of a global competitor who developed his work ethic and appreciation for teamwork in his formative years working in his father's oil and gas company.

-Mr. Menon will break down the footprint of Geothermal Energy in relation to Oil and Gas, the background of Geothermal Energy, and the corresponding Growth Outlook.
+In this session, Mr. Menon will discuss the footprint on Geothermal Energy in relation to Oil and Gas, the background of Geothermal Energy, and the corresponding Growth Outlook in each of these areas.

 The safety and well-being of all attendees, exhibitors, volunteers, and staff of our Executive Summit are a priority.
 As such, in response to the COVID-19 pandemic, LAGCOE is focused on creating and maintaining a safe and healthy environment in compliance and following the guidance from federal, state, local governmental agencies and health authorities, and Houston Club.